 Taxis are sometimes good options if Ubers aren’t available.
 But taxis can be a hassle for non-Spanish-speaking visitors.
 Many taxis throughout Mexico do not use the meter.
 So you must agree on a price before the ride begins.
 In highly touristic areas such as Cancun, some taxis may try to inflate prices or other devious tactics to rip you off.
 Dishonest taxi practices are far less common elsewhere in Mexico, but can still occur.

-41) Taxis Can Be Easiest When Arriving into Mexico’s Airports
+42) Taxis Can Be Easiest When Arriving at Mexico’s Airports

 It can be difficult to catch an Uber from the airport upon first arriving.
 Regulations may prevent Uber pick-up at some airport locations, although this is improving.
 But you still may encounter a delay in being picked up or confusion on the exact meeting point at the unfamiliar airport you’ve just arrived at.

 Instead, using a taxi from airports in Mexico can be the easiest and fastest way to get moving.
 In most airports in Mexico, ticketing systems make it all easier and help keep taxis honest.
 Upon exiting the airport terminal, most airports have official taxi and shuttle kiosks.
 You purchase a ticket there, based on your destination.

 You’re then directed to a corresponding taxi rank, where a driver will quickly whisk you away.
 Simply hand the taxi driver the ticket you purchased and off you go.
 The driver will still need to know the location and/or address.
 Non-Spanish speakers should either have this printed out or be prepared to show the address on their phones.
 Your taxi driver will appreciate that.